 You can envision user and device management as falling into these two categories:

 Corporate (CYOD) or personal (BYOD) devices used by mobile users for SaaS apps such as Office 365.
 With Windows, your employees can self-provision their devices:

-For corporate devices, they can set up corporate access with Azure AD join.
-When you offer them Azure AD Join with automatic Intune MDM enrollment, they can bring devices into a corporate-managed state in one step, all from the cloud.
+For corporate devices, they can set up corporate access with Microsoft Entra join.
+When you offer them Microsoft Entra join with automatic Intune MDM enrollment, they can bring devices into a corporate-managed state in one step, all from the cloud.